Trump says there will be no extension of TikTok deadline

 TikTok did not immediately respond to a request for comment.

-ByteDance has been looking to pick a buyer so it can finalize a deal by mid-September and comply with Trump's order to divest TikTok's assets.
+ByteDance has been looking to pick a buyer so it can finalise a deal by mid-September and comply with Trump's order to divest TikTok's assets.

 Republican Senator Josh Hawley, a close ally of Trump, told Reuters earlier on Thursday he also did not support an extension of the deadline.